| It

 either black or clear mounts in several sizes needed for all duck stamp variations.
 The

 color used is a matter of preference and either one provides a safe home for your ducks.
+You should try and find a local duck stamp dealer/specialist who can

 show you the options and then you can decide what way you prefer and fits your budget.

 Also other collectors can provide you some of their tips and tricks.
+Visit our Duck Stamp Dealers Page to find society dealer members for

 more help: dealer.html">dealer.html